A Whole Day of Entertainment!

 Saturday 1st July 2017 - Riding of the Marches Day

-Cornet Kieran Hawrylkiw, his Lass Alana Carruthers and Standard Bearer Connan Johnstone ride from the Fish Cross to the Market Square where the Cornet is entrusted with the Standard to show at all the Boundary Points.
+Cornet Kieran Hawrylkiw, his Lass Alana Carruthers, and Standard Bearer Conon Johnstone ride from the Fish Cross to Market Square, where the Cornet is entrusted with Standard to show at all the Boundary Points.
 All Riders muster in Murray Street and High Street (where they will be informally judged for the best turned out riders) and then fall in behind Principals.

-Stop at Chapelcross runway by kind invitation of Magnox, Chapelcross.
-Refreshments for the riders are kindly provided by Mr & Mrs R Mossop along with the ROM Committee.
+Stop at Chapelcross runway by kind invitation of Magnox Ltd, Chapelcross.
+Refreshments kindly provided by The Firth Hotel along with the AROM Committee.